 About this Research Topic

-Egg infertility is a predisposition to miscarriages, infertility, and trisomic pregnancies caused by increased frequency of chromosome segregation errors in the eggs of women of advanced maternal age (AMA).
+Egg infertility is a predisposition to miscarriages, infertility, and trisomic pregnancies caused by declining egg quality and increased frequency of chromosome segregation errors in the eggs of women of advanced maternal age (AMA).
 Egg infertility is now a significant public health issue, with 1 in 5 US women now attempting her first pregnancy after age 35.
 Increased rates of egg infertility temporally coincide with rising levels of FSH that occur with age.
 By age 42, up to 87% of embryos are aneuploid, and 40-50% of women experience egg infertility.

 Keywords: oocyte, aneuploidy, infertility, female, age